grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 * it implements an interface (one level of indirection)
 * its `CreateSessionInitialization()` method declares a return type to be an interface (another level of indirection)

-In order for you to use factories effectively, I need you to understand why this indirection is useful, especially that when I talk with people, they often do not understand the benefits of using factories, "because we already have the `new` operator to create objects".
+In order for you to use factories effectively, I need you to understand why and how this indirection is useful, especially that when I talk with people, they often do not understand the benefits of using factories, "because we already have the `new` operator to create objects".
 So, here are the benefits of using factories:

 #### Factories allow creating objects polymorphically (encapsulation of type)

-When we invoke a `new` operator, we have to put a name of a concrete type next to it:
+Each time we invoke a `new` operator, we have to put a name of a concrete type next to it:

 {lang="csharp"}
 ~~~